xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 ### Low latency SR-TE path computation
 In this release of the CST design, we introduce a new validated constraint type for SR-TE paths used for carrying services across the network.
 The "latency" constraint used either with a configured SR Policy or ODN SR Policy specifies the computation engine to look for the lowest latency path across the network.
 The latency computation algorithm can use different mechanisms for computing the end to end path.
 The first and preferred mechanism is to use the realtime measured per-link one-way delay across the network.
 This measured information is distributed via IGP extensions across the IGP domain and then onto external PCEs using BGP-LS extensions for use in both intra-domain and inter-domain calculations.
 In version 3.0 of the CST this is supported on ASR9000 links using the Performance Measurement link delay feature.
 More detail on the configuration can be found at https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-0/segment-routing/configuration/guide/b-segment-routing-cg-asr9000-70x/b-segment-routing-cg-asr9000-70x_chapter_010000.html#id_118505.
 In release 6.6.3 NCS 540 and NCS 5500 nodes support the configuration of static link-delay values which are distributed using the same method as the dynamic values.
 Two other metric types can also be utilized as part of the "latency" path computation.
 The TE metric, which can be defined on all SR IS-IS links and the regular IGP metric can be used in the absence of the link-delay metric.

+#### <b>Dynamic Link Performance Measurement</b>
+Starting in version 3.5 of the CST, dynamic measurement of one-way and two-way latency on logical links is fully supported across all devices.
+The delay measurement feature utilizes TWAMP-Lite as the transport mechanism for probes and responses.
+PTP is a requirement for accurate measurement of one-way latency across links.
+It is recommended to configure one-way delay on all IS-IS core links within the CST network.
+A sample configuration can be found below and detailed configuration information can be found in the implementation guide.

+One way latency measurement is also available for SR-TE Policy paths to give the provider an accurate latency measurement for all services utilizing the SR-TE Policy.
+This information is available through SR Policy statistics using the CLI or model-driven telemetry.
+The latency measurement is done for all active candidate paths.

 Different metric types can be used in a single path computation, with the following order used:
 1. Unidirectional link delay metric either computed or statically defined
 2. Statically defined TE metric